Many wonder. What does a 925 mark mean when stamped on jewelry?

-PHOTO 1 : A modern 925 silver ring with 925 stamp seen on upper right of the inside band.
-LUX is the makers mark for Luxuria of New Zealand.
+PHOTO 1 : A modern 925 ring with 925 standard mark stamp seen on upper right of the inside band.
+LUX is the makers mark or sponsors mark for Luxuria of New Zealand.
 The 925 standard mark became the international convention in millesimal expression (i.e. 925/1000) in 1976 when it was jointly agreed to by Europe, England and the United States.
 [SOURCE: Luxuria Diamonds]

 A hallmark is an official mark or series of marks struck on items made of metal.
 The purpose is to certify the content of precious metal.
 Precious metals include platinum, gold, silver and in some nations, palladium.

 Many countries, including the U.S., do not have an official hallmarking system.
 Further, hallmarks of one country can vary dramatically from another.

 In many places, especially Europe, it’s required that a maker register their mark at a hallmarking or assaying office so it can be tracked.